Building safety

 Our Building safety conversations podcast explores the legislation introduced following the Grenfell Tower fire tragedy and its far-reaching consequences.

-A series of webinar recordings on legal issues affecting the construction and engineering industry.
+A series of webinar recordings on legal issues affecting the construction and engineering industry including building safety.

 The Building Safety Regulator (BSR) has announced that it will be directing more Principal Accountable Persons (PAPs) to apply for a Building Assessment Certificate (BAC) — a key part of the post-Grenfell building safety regime under the Building Safety Act 2022.